-Both treatments can help you slow or reduce hair growth, but they come with a price tag.
-A plastic surgeon or cosmetic dermatologist needs to perform this procedure, and each session can cost over $100.
-Plus, these produces can be uncomfortable, especially on the sensitive skin around your nipples.
+A plastic surgeon or cosmetic dermatologist must perform this procedure, and each session can cost over $300.
+Plus, these products can be uncomfortable, especially on the sensitive skin around your nipples.

-If a hormonal imbalance is causing the nipples around your hair to grow darker, your doctor might suggest hormonal medications to restore the balance.
-Birth control pills, which most commonly contain both estrogen and progestin hormones, are a common option, but single hormone treatment is a potential option depending on your specific needs.
+If a hormonal imbalance is causing the nipples around your hair to grow, your doctor might suggest hormonal medications to restore the balance.

 What about bleach or hair removal creams?

-Bleaching and hair removal creams are available, and they’re popular for bikini lines, legs, and armpits.
-You should avoid using these hair removal products around your nipples, however, because they may cause irritation.
+Bleaching and hair removal creams are available and popular for bikini lines, legs, and armpits.
+You should avoid using these hair removal products around your nipples, however, because they may irritate.

 In most cases, you don’t need to see your doctor for hair growth around your nipples.
-If you’re also experiencing hair growth in other areas or have other unusual symptoms, see your doctor.
+See your doctor if you’re also experiencing hair growth in other areas or have other unusual symptoms.
+You can book an appointment with a doctor in your area using our Healthline FindCare tool.

-Your doctor may be able to determine if the hair growth is part of natural changes, or if they could be a sign of an underlying problem like PCOS or Cushing’s syndrome.
-If they’re unsure, several tests can help evaluate possible causes until a diagnosis is made.
+Your doctor may be able to determine if the hair growth is part of natural changes or if it could be a sign of an underlying problem like PCOS or Cushing’s syndrome.
+Several tests can help evaluate possible causes until a diagnosis is made.

 In addition, you may also want to talk with your doctor about safe ways to remove hair around the nipples.
-Because of the risk for ingrown hairs or infections, your doctor may offer some tips or advice for removing the hairs and reducing your risk for complications.
+Because of the risk of ingrown hairs or infections, your doctor may offer tips or advice for removing the hairs and reducing your risk for complications.